plone/documentation/working-with-content/managing-content/ploneformgen/faq.rst

 Use a "From" address other than the site address?
 =================================================

 One stock-field is called replyto and contains a valid email address.
 I want this address to be in the From: line - not just in Reply-To:.
-So I could fill in a TALES expression to overwrite the default sender-address.
+I could fill in a TALES expression to overwrite the default sender-address.
 But what's the correct TALES expression for that?

 By default, PloneFormGen's mailer sends mail with the "From" address set to the site's global "From" address (specified in site setup / Portal Settings).
 That's the standard return address for portal-generated mail, but you may wish to use another.